Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 [php]: http://www.michelf.com/projects/php-markdown/extra/#fenced-code-blocks
 [gfm]: https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks

-Fenced code blocks begin with three or more backticks (` ``` `) on a line by themselves and end with a matching set of backticks on a line by themselves.
-The closing set of backticks must contain the same number of backticks as the opening set.
-It is recommended that a blank line be placed before and after the code block as it is easier to read.
+Fenced code blocks begin with three or more backticks (` ``` `) or tildes (`~~~`) on a line by themselves and end with a matching set of backticks or tildes on a line by themselves.
+The closing set must contain the same number and type of characters as the opening set.
+It is recommended that a blank line be placed before and after the code block.

 ````md
 A paragraph before the code block.